The best products to splurge on from Nordstrom's Anniversary Sale | CNN Underscored

 Unhide Blanket ($129.90, originally $195; nordstrom.com)

-This just-about-five-star rated throw blanket ties in two of our favorite blanket features: A calming heavy-weight construction and a super-soft plush outer for extra-cozy Netflix or reading sessions — and it’s made almost entirely from recycled materials, too.
+This just-about-5-star-rated throw blanket ties in two of our favorite blanket features: a calming heavyweight construction and a super-soft plush outer for extra-cozy Netflix or reading sessions — and it’s made almost entirely from recycled materials too.

 Pom Pom at Home Linen Sheet Set ($338.90, originally $506; nordstrom.com)